 - Be sure to shift the transmission into neutral before starting the engine. - Never ride with the sidestand down. - 4.
-Turn the starter (choke) on and completely close the throttle.
-(See page 4-7.) - 5.
-Start the engine by pushing the start switch.
-NOTICE: For maximum engine life, never accelerate hard when the engine is cold!
-[EGA11041] - 6.
+Turn the starter (choke) on and completely close the throttle. - Start the engine by pushing the start switch. - 6.
 When the engine is warm, turn the starter (choke) off.